sandavie/Administration-and-Infrastructure-Lab/04-Linux-Server/01-SSH.md

 # 🔐 SSH
 ## Overview
 In this segment of the lab there are two core machines.
-One named `wsl-station` on the host machine which uses SSH to configure the machine named `web-server` beyond it's initial system setup.
+One named `wsl-station` on the host machine which uses SSH to configure the machine named `web01` beyond it's initial system setup.

 ---